 Option 1 – Change to Public DNS

 Changing the DNS servers in your network settings is the straight forward way of fixing this issue.
 You can use any of the public DNS servers available in the net.
-Since all your internet activities will be routed through the DNS servers entered here, only use known and reliable server address and avoid using unknown free server details for security reasons.
+Since all your internet activities will be routed through the DNS servers for resolving domains, only use known and reliable server address and avoid using unknown free server details for security reasons.

 - For the network with IPv4, you can also try by disabling the check box against “Internet Protocol Version 6 (TCP/IPv6)” in your network connection properties without changing the DNS.
 But this will have impact in Windows 10/11 and you will not be able to create HomeGroup.

 Option 2 – Clearing DNS Cache of Google Chrome

-Chrome uses DNS caching to facilitate fast loading of sites by mapping the IP addresses from cache when the same domain is opened repeatedly.
-If the IP address of the site is changed then the DNS caching of Chrome may cause delay in loading the site due to difference in IPs.
+Chrome uses DNS caching to facilitate fast loading of sites by mapping the IP addresses from cache when you access the same domain repeatedly.
+When the site owner changes the IP address of the site, DNS caching of Chrome may cause delay in loading the site due to differences in IP.

-- Go to the URL “chrome://net-internals/#dns” in your Chrome browser.
+- Go to the command URL “chrome://net-internals/#dns” in your Chrome browser.

-If you are using very old version of Chrome browser then you can also try disabling “Built-in Asynchronous DNS” flag in Chrome by following the below instructions.
+If you are using very old version of Chrome browser then you can also try disabling “Built-in Asynchronous DNS” flag by following the below instructions.
 (This option is not be available on latest Chrome version).